Deddick Valley.

 Registration date: 17 June 2025

-Healthy Forests Foundation has registered Deddick Valley and is currently in the process of developing an Environmental Account to submit for certification.
+Healthy Forest Foundation Limited is currently in the process of developing an Environmental Account to submit for certification.

 About the account.

 This Environmental Account is part of a privately owned property in the Deddick Valley, Victoria, which adjoins the Snowy River National Park.
-The account covers 105 hectares of the 404-hectare property.
+The account covers 105 ha of the 404 ha property.
 It is an area of densely forested, unhealthy and unmanaged forest.
 The property owner is a First Nations Elder and Gunnai Kurnai Croajingalong man.
-He has started managing small areas of his property using Traditional Ecological Knowledge, such as cool burning.
+He has started managing small areas of his property using traditional ecological knowledge, such as cool burning.
 He will continue managing these areas and will expand his management to other areas on the property, focusing first on areas closer to structures.
 The management goals include reducing fire risks, managing invasive species and restoring forest health to benefit native plants and animals.
 The Environmental Account is intended to demonstrate the value of applying traditional ecological knowledge to restore and manage the health of forests.

 Account location.